The Affenpinscher combines a clownlike charm with a bold nature. His creative thought process never ceases to astound and entertain his people.

 They are considered purse dogs by women and make a great traveling companion.
 They are very flexible and easygoing when it comes to new environments and situations.

-Just keep an eye on them when they’re off leash because they do have a mischievous streak.
+Just keep an eye on them when they’re off the leash because they do have a mischievous streak.
 Affenpinschers are classic yappy dogs.
 They bark at just about anything and everything.

 This can be controlled and corrected with early training, but it cannot completely go away when it’s in their nature.